- 16th Nov 2023

 }

-The 'for' loop is used to repeat a set of instructions for a particular count of iterations.
-It consists of three essential parts: initialization, condition, and increment/decrement.
+The for loop will be used to replicate a certain set of line of instructions a specific number of times.
+It has three vital components namely initialization, condition, and increment/decrement.

 The structure of the 'for' loop is showcased as follows: